bumyann/F.A.Y.E.-OS/README.md

 Big thank you to **Diaz** for testing this and making sure it actually worked before I embarrassed myself posting a broken file.
 You saved my aura.

-Shoutout to **Selenis** — her SELARU and HEX presets are what got me into prompt engineering in the first place.
+Shoutout to **Selenis** — Her SELARU and HEX presets are what got me into prompt engineering in the first place.
 Blame her.

 ---